gitbls/sdm/README.md

     * `--user username` - If provided, the specified user will be created.
 * `sdm --burn /dev/sdX --host hostname raspbian-image.img` - Burns the IMG file onto the specified SD card and sets the hostname on the card.
 (Phase 2)
 * `sdm --extend [--xmb nnn] raspbian-image.img` - Extends the image by the specified size and exits.
 Use --noextend if you need to re-enter sdm to prevent further extensions.
-* `sdm --explore raspian-image.img` - Uses systemd-nspawn to "go into" the IMG file to explore and/or make manual changes to the image. --explore disables extending the image* `sdm --mount raspbian-image.img` - Mounts the IMG file onto the running system.
+* `sdm --explore raspian-image.img` - Uses systemd-nspawn to "go into" the IMG file to explore and/or make manual changes to the image. --explore disables extending the image
+* `sdm --mount raspbian-image.img` - Mounts the IMG file onto the running system.
 This enables you to manually and easily copy files from the running Raspbian system into the IMG.
 BE CAREFUL, as you're running as root with access to everything.

 Additional sdm command switches include:

-* `--poptions value` - Controls which scripts will be called by sdm-phase1.
-Possible options include: firstboot, base, and xwindows.
-Enter multiple values as a single string separated by a colon or comma.
-For example `--poptions firstboot:base` or `--poptions firstboot,base,xwindows`
 * `--aptcache IPaddr` - Use APT caching.
 The argument is the IP address of the apt-cacher-ng server
 * `--aptconfirm` - Prompt for confirmation before APT installs and updates are done in sdm Phase 1.
+* `--batch` - Do not provide an interactive command prompt inside the nspawn container.
+* `--bootconfig key:value,key:value,...` - Update existing, commented keys in /boot/config.txt
+* `--bootadd key:value,key:value,...` - Add new keys/values to /boot/config.txt
 * `--csrc /path/to/csrcdir` - A source directory string that can be used in your Custom Phase script.
-One use for this is to have a directory tree where all your customizations are kept, and pass in the directory tree to smb with `--csrc`.
+One use for this is to have a directory tree where all your customizations are kept, and pass in the directory tree to sdm with `--csrc`.
+* `--custom[1-4]` - 4 variables (custom1, custom2, custom3, and custom4) that can be used to further customize scripts that sdm uses.
+See sdm-X-installs for an example
+* `--ddsw "switches" - Provide switches for the --burn `dd` command.
+Default is "bs=16M"
 * `--eeprom value` - Change the eeprom value in /etc/default/rpi-eeprom-update.
 The Raspbian default is 'critical', which is fine for most users.
 Change only if you know what you're doing.
 * `--hdmigroup num` - hdmigroup setting in config.txt
 * `--hdmimode num` - hdmimode setting in config.txt
+* `--nspawnsw "switches" - Provide additional switches for the systemd-nspawn command
+* `--poptions value` - Controls which scripts will be called by sdm-phase1.
+Possible options include: firstboot, base, and xwindows.
+Enter multiple values as a single string separated by a colon or comma.
+For example `--poptions firstboot:base` or `--poptions firstboot,base,xwindows`
 * `--uid uid` - Use the specified uid rather than the next assignable uid for the new user, if created.
-* `--custom[1-4]` - 4 variables (custom1, custom2, custom3, and custom4) that can be used to further customize scripts that sdm uses.
-See sdm-X-installs for an example

 ## sdm-firstboot